upsight/doctor/docs/flask.rst

 -----------------------

-If you need more control over the response, your logic function can return a :class:`~doctor.flask.FlaskResponse` instance.
+If you need more control over the response, your logic function can return a :class:`~doctor.response.Response` instance.
 For example if you would like to have your logic function force download a csv file you could do the following:

 .. code-block:: python

-    from doctor.flask import FlaskResponse
+    from doctor.response import Response

     def download_csv():
         data = '1,2,3\n4,5,6\n'
-        return FlaskResponse(
+        return Response(data, {
-            data, content_type='text/csv',
-            content_disposition='attachment; filename=data.csv')

-See :class:`~doctor.response.Response` for all possible response headers that :class:`~doctor.flask.FlaskResponse` can be instantiated with.
+            'Content-Type': 'text/csv',
+            'Content-Disposition': 'attachment; filename=data.csv',
+        })

+The :class:`~doctor.response.Response` class takes the response data as the first parameter and a dict of HTTP response headers as the second parameter.
+The response headers can contain standard and any custom values.

 Example API Documentation
 -------------------------